 As an alternative the blower linear air speed shall be at least 6 m/s (21.6 km/h).
 At the request of the manufacturer, for special vehicles (e.g. vans, off-road) the height of the cooling fan may be modified.

 5.2.1.4.
-The vehicle speed as measured from the dynamometer roll(s) shall be used (paragraph 1.2.6. of Appendix 1 of Annex 4a).
+The vehicle speed as measured from the dynamometer roll(s) shall be used (paragraph 1.2.6. of Appendix 1 to Annex 4a).

 5.2.3.
 Preliminary testing cycles may be carried out if necessary, to determine how best to actuate the accelerator and brake controls so as to achieve a cycle approximating to the theoretical cycle within the prescribed limits, or to permit sampling system adjustment.
-Such driving shall be carried out before "START" according to Figure 8/1.
+Such driving shall be carried out before "START" according to Figure A8/1.